 Sometimes parents need or want to move.
-Michigan requires a parent who wants to move his or her children to prove it is in the family's best interest.
-This statute specifically states that the children are the primary focus in determining their best interests.
+Michigan requires a parent who wants to move his or her children to prove that it is in the family's best interests.
+This statute specifically states that the children are the primary focus in determining best interests.
 The statute applies to a move greater than 100 miles, regardless of whether the move is within the state.
-If there is domestic violence, the statute allows a move to a safe location pending the court's determination.
+If there is domestic violence, the statute may allow a move to a safe location pending the court's determination.

 There are five factors the court must consider when ruling on moving minor child(ren) beyond the 100-mile limit:

 - Quality of life: Whether the legal residence change has the capacity to improve the quality of life for both the child and the relocating parent.
 Typically, it is a job opportunity with increased income that motivates the move.
 Depending on the financial situation of the family, this may increase the child's quality of life.
 The prospective new income should be considered as it will relate to the child (if all of the child's needs are already met, will the new income increase the quality of life?) and should be weighed against the increasing cost of travel for parenting time and the relative cost of living in Michigan as opposed to the proposed location.
 In addition, the court may look at the pay rate for similar jobs in this area.
 The court may consider whether the schools or the extracurricular activities are comparable, any specialized medical care and social ties.
 The uncertainty of new circumstances must be weighed against the desirability of maintaining the child's current situation.

 The presence of extended family in the proposed area must be weighed against the presence of a parent in Michigan.
 The history of involvement, as opposed to the Michigan parent's willingness and ability to provide the same sort of assistance as that proposed by the out-of-state family, should be weighed.